Skye Nicolson: Amateur career

 In 2016, Nicolson won bronze at the World Championships in the Welterweight division.
 She missed out on the Rio 2016 Olympics and moved down 4 weight classes to the featherweight division.
 She then competed at the 2018 Gold Coast Commonwealth Games and won gold.
 Nicolson defeated Michaela Walsh from Northern Ireland in the final bout in a split decision.

 The Queensland athlete claimed her spot on the Tokyo 2020 Australian Olympic Team at the 2020 Asia and Oceana Qualification event held in Amman, Jordan after defeating Mongolia's Bolortuul Tumurkhuyag.

 Nicolson reached the quarter-final of the delayed 2020 Tokyo Olympics, before suffering a 3–2 defeat to Great Britain’s Karriss Artingstall.
 She retired from amateur competition with a record of 107–32.

 Professional career

-Nicolson made her professional debut on 3 March 2022, at the Pechanga Resort & Casino in San Diego, USA, against the American fighter Jessica Juarez.
+Nicolson made her professional debut on 3 March 2022, at the Pechanga Resort & Casino in San Diego, US, against the American fighter Jessica Juarez.
 Nicolson won by unanimous decision.

 On 15 October 2022, Nicolson defeated Krystina Jacobs by unanimous decision to win her first professional belt, inaugural Commonwealth female featherweight championship in Brisbane, Australia.
 The outing was her first pro-fight on home soil.

-On 4 February 2023, Nicolson defeated Tania Alvarez by unanimous decision to win WBC female Silver featherweight championship at the Hulu Theater in New York, USA.
+On 4 February 2023, Nicolson defeated Tania Alvarez by unanimous decision to win WBC female Silver featherweight championship at the Hulu Theater in New York, US.

 On 15 September 2023, Nicolson challenged Sabrina Maribel Perez for the interim WBC featherweight championship at Auditorio Fausto Gutierrez Moreno in Tijuana, Mexico.
 She won the fight by unanimous decision.

 On 25 November 2023 at 3Arena in Dublin, Ireland, Nicolson retained her interim WBC featherweight championship via ninth-round technical knockout against Lucy Wildheart.